-Supporting ECPC’s work related to research projects and other activities involving the creation and dissemination of scientific information.
-In 2020, ECPC started a new project on the Right To Be Forgotten under the supervision of Françoise Meunier.
-The aim of the initiative is to conduct a legal research project assessing and monitoring the discrimination that cancer survivors face in attempts to obtain a mortgage, loans and life insurances, and other financial services.
+Supporting ECPC’s work in particular taking into account my expertise on cancer survivorship issues including the Right to be Forgotten.
+From 2020 to the end of 2021, ECPC started a new project on the Right To Be Forgotten with the support and under the supervision of Françoise Meunier.
+The aim of the initiative was to conduct a legal research project assessing and monitoring the discrimination that cancer survivors face in attempts to obtain a mortgage, loans and life insurances, and other financial services in various EU countries and also to evaluate the EU competency in order to establish a pan European legal framework on the Right to be Forgotten.

-“Since my graduation as medical Doctor I worked on Cancer, I have been committed to clinical research and management of cancer research.
-Tremendous progress have been achieved during these 45 years and as cancer is no longer a death sentence, I decided to dedicate the last part of my professional live to cancer survivorship issues as cancer patients should not pay twice and getting back to a normal life is crucial.
+“Since my graduation as medical Doctor (1974) I worked on cancer clinical research to improve the survival and quality of life of patients facing the diagnosis of cancer , I have also been committed to the management of International cancer clinical research.
+Tremendous progress have been achieved during these 45 years and as nowadays cancer is no longer a death sentence, I decided to dedicate the last part of my professional live to cancer survivorship issues as cancer patients should not pay twice and getting back to a normal life is crucial for cancer survivors .
 Changes of approaches and perception are essential from employers, insurance companies, banks and in fact from the whole Society.”

 ensure our members are engaged and feel part of an active community through information, training, unique resources, tools, opportunities and networking at a national and European level